 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within our policy.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's pass and lanyard whilst on school site.
+We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within our Visitors' Policy.
+Visitors will be expected to sign in and out via the office visitors electronic log system at the front entrance and to display a visitor's sticker whilst on school site.
 Any individual who is not known or identifiable should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or professional) who threatens school security or causes others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.